spakai/service_mesh_consul/README.md

 ## How Service Discovery Works
 - Each service registers itself with Consul on startup using mTLS and the client certificates in `certs/`.
-- Service A queries Consul's catalog to find Service B's address and port.
+- Consul Connect sidecar proxies handle service-to-service mTLS automatically.
-- Service A then makes an HTTP request to Service B using the discovered info.
+- Service A sends requests for Service B to its local sidecar proxy, which forwards them through the mesh.

 ---

 ## Notes
-- This setup is for local development and demonstration only.
-- For production, use Consul Connect with sidecar proxies for secure mTLS communication.
+- This setup is for local development and demonstration only and uses Consul Connect with sidecar proxies to secure traffic with mTLS.
 - The Flask development server is not suitable for production workloads.

 ---